Majesty Diamonds Majesty Diamonds

 Diamond carat

-It is important to note that carat refers to a unit of weight and not a measurement of size.
-This means that two diamonds of the same carat weight may have different measurements.
+It is important to note that diamond carat refers to a unit of weight and not a measurement of size.
+This means that 2 same diamond carat size weight may have different measurements.

 When selecting the best carat weight, it is best to take into consideration your partner’s taste, style, finger size, and the type of band or setting.